NHS Agenda for Change Pay Scales

 What happened to yearly pay progression?
 Following the implementation of the 2018 NHS pay deal, pay progression for those under Agenda for Change terms has changed from the historic yearly incrementation, previously known as spine points, to a system based on years of experience at that band.

-Why is there no overlap between Agenda for Change bands?
+Why is there no overlap between NHS pay bands?
 The 2018 NHS pay deal removed the overlap between bands to prevent someone with a lower level of responsibility from being paid more than someone with a higher level of responsibility.

 What annual leave do I get?
 You can use our NHS Annual Leave Calculator to work out your entitlement.